giampaolo/giampaolo.github.io/content/blog/2022/sublime-text-remember-cursors-plugin.rst

 I spent a considerable amount of time Googling for an alternative but, to my surprise, I couldn't find any plugin which implements such a simple feature.
-Therefore today I decided to bite the bullet and try to implement this myself, by writing my first Sublime Text plugin, which I paste below.
+Therefore today I decided to bite the bullet and try to implement this myself, by writing my first ST plugin, which I paste below.

-What's neat about Sublime Text plugins is that they are just Python scripts which you can install by copying them in ``~/.config/sublime-text-3/Packages/User/`` directory (on Linux).
+What's neat about ST plugins is that they are just Python files which you can install by copying them in ST's config directory.
+On Linux you can copy the script below in ``~/.config/sublime-text-3/Packages/User/cursor_positions.py`` and with will work out of the box.

-Anyway, here goes:
+This is exactly the kind of minimalism which I love about ST, and which I've always missed in other IDEs.

 .. code-block:: python